sysunite/kong-plugin-kc-auth/README.md

 # kc-auth kong plugin
-The kc-auth (kong-controller authentication) Kong plugin provides authentication for services accessed by the Weaver SDK that are proxied through Kong.
-This plugin requires a running and reachable Kong Handler instance (https://github.com/weaverplatform/kong-controller).
+The kc-auth (kong-controller authentication) Kong plugin provides authentication for services registered though the Kong Controller that are proxied through Kong.
+This plugin requires a running and reachable Kong Controller instance (https://github.com/sysunite/kong-controller).

 ## Motivation
-In applications where Weaver is deployed, we tend to promote a microservice architecture of small, reusable and standalone http services that are accessed by the Weaver SDK.
-Kong fits very well in providing a single endpoint through which these services and routes are exposed to the Weaver SDK.
+We tend to promote a microservice architecture of small, reusable and standalone http services that are directly accessed by the client application.
+Kong fits very well in providing a single endpoint through which these services and routes are exposed to any client SDK.
 This plugin provides authentication on a per route basis for every service, allowing fine grained ACL control on all endpoints.

 ###  Kong and OpenResty
 Kong is essentially a customizable API Management Layer built on top of Nginx that utilizes OpenResty to dynamically configure NGINX and process HTTP requests.